jpgoldberg/toy-crypto-math/docs/source/modules/sieve.rst

 ######################

 .. py:module:: toy_crypto.sieve
-    :synopsis: Multiple implementataions for the Sieve of Eratosthenes
+    :synopsis: Multiple implementations for the Sieve of Eratosthenes

 This module is imported with::